Homeschooling tips for weary parents working from home

 Seriously, if you do nothing else, get them to read.
 However you can.
 Whatever topic or genre they will go for.
 Alone, or to each other, or with Granny via FaceTime.
 It doesn’t have to be books even – recipes, reviews, jokes, all reading counts.
 (See Ways to boost reading skills that don’t involve books)

+I hope you have found these homeschooling tips useful!
 Need more inspiration?
 Sign up for monthly newsletters.